Waiddy1021/cse15L-lab-reports/lab3.md

         permission?
 Who is to decide what is “historically significant”?
 Not to mention the comments [2] implied that they took a position on this issue.
 ```
-notice how in the first example output, The line that contains the string "Lori" is no where to be found, however it appears in the second example.
+notice how in the first example output, The line that contains the string ```Lori``` is no where to be found, however it appears in the second example.

 Number 2: